Amelia is surrounded by mighty polygonal walls from the Roman era, where different styles coexist in harmony.

-The earliest settlement was built in pre-Roman times on the acropolis, overlooking the scattered settlements in the area below.
-The building of the polygonal walls (6th-4th century BC) gave the town its definitive shape, which corresponds to the present-day historic center.
+The primitive settlement, among the earliest Italic centres, developed in pre-Roman times on the acropolis from the 12th-11th centuries B.C., from which it dominated the scattered settlements below.
+The construction of the polygonal walls, probably from the 4th-3rd century B.C., gave the city its final conformation, which corresponds to the present-day historic centre.

 Pliny the Elder reports what Cato wrote in Origines, attesting to the foundation of Amelia in 1134 BC by a mythical king named Ameroe, after whom the city was named.

 In 90 B.C., it became a flourishing Roman municipium, reaching its maximum splendour in the Augustan era.
 Thanks to its dominant position on the Via Amerina, one of the main arteries connecting Umbria and central Italy, it was a nodal centre for military communications and Roman expansion, but also one of the oldest pilgrimage routes.
 Besieged by the Goths (548), it was later occupied by the Lombards (579).